 Yesterday, we made homemade marshmallows and talked about the importance of slowing down and fostering meaningful traditions.
 In the spirit of slowing down, today, we’re going to make easy homemade hot chocolate.

 I’ve been challenged this holiday season to slow down and prioritize spending time with my family in the kitchen and outside the kitchen.
-I realize that slowing down isn’t just going to happen without some intentionality on my part.
-I’m not going to wake up one day and my calendar is full of blank space.
+Slowing down isn’t just going to happen without some intentionality.
+I’m not going to wake up one day with margin in my calendar and space to breathe.
 In order to slow down, I have to make this happen.
-I have to intentionally slow down and make family time a priority.

-To do this, I created an advent calendar for our family over the weekend.
-We’ve never celebrated advent before (meaning, to prepare for Christmas).
+To do this, I created an advent calendar for our family.
 Our calendar isn’t anything fancy–it’s made from a string of cards with numbers on one side and an act of kindness or activity of togetherness on the other side.

-The advent calendar is my way (my family’s way, I should say) of intentionally slowing down as a family.
-Some of the activities involve spending time in the kitchen and making homemade treats (like marshmallows and hot chocolate), and others involve non-food related activities (like dancing to our favorite Christmas songs and seeing Christmas lights).
+The advent calendar is my way (my family’s way, I should say) of intentionally slowing down during the busy holiday season.
+Some of the activities involve spending time in the kitchen and making homemade treats (like marshmallows, hot chocolate, and cookies), and others involve non-food related activities (like dancing to our favorite Christmas songs and seeing Christmas lights).

 1: see Christmas lights

 2: make a Christmas card for your teacher